calvinlchen/classical-music-generation-model/ATTRIBUTION.md

 ## Third-Party Libraries and Frameworks

 ### Backend
-FastAPI, Uvicorn, PyTorch, mido, Pillow, NumPy, OpenAI API, can see the ```backend/requirements.txt``` to look at the specific versions
+- FastAPI, Uvicorn, PyTorch, mido, Pillow, NumPy, OpenAI API
+- See `backend/requirements.txt` for exact versions.

 ### Frontend
-React and Node.js to run the dev environment
+- React, Vite, Tone.js, @tonejs/midi, and supporting Node.js tooling
+- See `frontend/package.json` for exact versions.

 ## AI Assistance

-We utilized AI tools, mainly OpenAI's ChatGPT 5.1 and Google Gemini, in December 2025.
+We used OpenAI's ChatGPT 5.1 and Google Gemini in December 2025 to:

-### How These AI Tools Were Used

-- To debug errors in our Diffusion and Transformer training notebooks
+- Debug diffusion and transformer training notebooks and Python files.
-- Suggest areas of improvement in model design and tuning
+- Suggest improvements to model design and tuning.
-- Helped improve our code structure and readability
+- Improve code structure and readability.
-- Assisted with web app coding and deployment for the frontend and backend
+- Assist with frontend/backend app code and deployment tasks.